HugoValim/DAF/README.md

 daf.reset -a
 ```

-And also consult and your daf's commands in the log file generated in your currently directory:
+And also consult your daf's commands in the log file generated in your currently directory:

 ```
 vi Log